This page contains information on the following. Click the link to jump to each topic:

 Information on employee medical privacy, disability discrimination, and information on getting fired due to COVID-19.

-Information about Texas and federal executive orders and proposed federal regulations about COVID-19 vaccines.
+Information about Texas and federal executive orders about COVID-19 vaccines requirements.

 Options for employees who need to take off work due to COVID-19.

 Information on workplace safety requirements and employer liability.